 This CPD package includes two courses:

-As this is a residential course, meals and overnight accommodation are included for participants for the duration of the course.
+This is a residential course at the National STEM Learning Centre, York.
+Meals and overnight accommodation are included for participants for the duration of the course.
 Bursaries are also available for teachers from state-funded schools and colleges which can be used towards travel, supply cover, teaching equipment or further local CPD.

-If participants want to extend their stay to spend the weekend in York, bed and breakfast will be available at the Centre’s on-site accommodation at a discounted rate of £38+VAT per night on Saturday 27 and Sunday 28 November.
+If you wish to spend the night before the residential in York, bed and breakfast will be available at the centre’s on-site accommodation at a discounted rate of £43+VAT.
 Participants can email [email protected] to secure this rate, providing their course booking information and confirming the night(s) they would like to stay.

 Who is it for?